acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | pro annual    | 195         | 20              |
 | churn         | 236         | 24              |

+Steps:
+- Created a CTE called date to find which plan each customer was subscribed to at the end of 2020
+- Found the MAX (or most current) start date
+- Filtered for start dates that we on or before 2020-12-31
+- Grouped by customer_id
+- Joined the CTE to the subscriptions table.
+I made sure to use an inner join and join on the current_plan from the CTE = the start_date so that those were the only date included
+- Joined the plans table to get the plan_names
+- Counted the plan_ids to get the total number of customers in each plan
+- Took the count of the customers in each plan cast as the numeric data type and divided that by the total number of customers.
+I multiplied that number by 100 to get the percentage and rounded to the whole number
+- Grouped by the plan_name and plan_id

+Insights:
+- At the end of 2020, the most popular plan was the pro monthly, with 33% of members subscribed
+- The least popular plan is the pro annual, with 20% of members subscribed
+- 2% of customers were new and in their 1 week free trial at the end of 2020

 ---
 #### 8. How many customers have upgraded to an annual plan in 2020?